A Brief History

 - The rules of the Club may be altered by a majority vote of those present at an Annual General Meeting.

 It was decided that membership of the Mitre Club would be offered to Alumni groups in May of each year and that there would be no joining fee or annual subscription.

 The decision to form the Mitre Club was warmly endorsed by Old Boys although a small minority initially expressed some reluctance to join, fearing that the Club might be another fund-raising vehicle for the School.
 Ray Robinson reassured members that that was not the case and that the Club’s activities would be of a purely social nature.

-It was agreed that administration of the club’s affairs would be handled by the School’s Development Office and would not fall under the control or supervision of the Old Boys’ Union.
+It was agreed that administration of the club’s affairs would be handled by the School’s Old Boys' Union Office and would not fall under the control or supervision of the Old Boys’ Union.
 It was felt, however, that it would be advantageous for a representative of the Mitre Club to attend OBU committee meetings and Steve Mayne was elected to fill this role.

 Administration of the Club’s affairs would include: